Serviam-Care-Network/seniorvu-sdk/README.md

 ## Committing changes

+Run `npm (run) start` to check that linting with XO and tests with ava pass.

-Make sure you run `npm run build` and `npm run toc` before committing changes.
+Also, make sure you run `npm run build` and `npm run toc` before committing changes.
 A [pre-commit hook](https://gist.github.com/c0bra/8f631ba440f021def5bd0d803713ecc7) helps.

 ## Testing

 *NOTE:* the tests run against the transpiled version, so if you use ava manually be sure that your changes are transpiled.

-Run `npm run test` to run tests with XO and ava.
+Run `npm (run) test` to run tests with ava.

+## Linting

+Run `npm run lint` to run linter with XO.

 ## Releasing